Fabijan Krslovic

-Fabijan Krslovic (born 23 June 1995) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
-He played college basketball for University of Montana.
+Fabijan Ante Benedikt Krslovic (born 23 June 1995) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
+He played college basketball for the Montana Grizzlies.

-High school and college career
+Early life and career

-Whilst at high school, Krslovic was part of the St Aloysius' College and was named the team MVP both as a junior and as a senior.
+Krslovic was born in Sydney, New South Wales, in the suburb of Liverpool.
+He is of Croatian heritage.
+He grew up in Abbotsbury, where there is a large Croatian population.
+He attended St Aloysius' College in Sydney and was named the team MVP both as a junior and as a senior.

+In 2014, Krslovic played for the Norths Bears in the Waratah League.
+In 14 games, he averaged 9.5 points, 6.1 rebounds and 2.6 blocks per game.

+College career

 Krslovic joined the Montana Grizzlies basketball team whilst studying at the University of Montana in 2014, and as a freshman he made an immediate impact.
 In his first season, he was the team's second-leading rebounder and the 19th in the Big Sky Conference for rebounding average, and shot a 52%.
 He also played in all 33 games the team played, and started in 26 of them.

 Across the remainder of his college career, Krslovic regularly was found higher up on the stats leaderboard, particularly for rebounds, shooting percentage, steals and blocks.
 He also played in all 132 games that the team played in during his time at college, and earned a total of 116 starts.
 He was also named on the Big Sky Academic All-Conference team for three consecutive years across his final years at college.

 Professional career

-Cairns Taipans (2018–2021)
+NBL

-Following his college career, Krslovic returned to Australia and joined the Cairns basketball program.
-He first joined the Cairns Marlins of the Queensland Basketball League (QBL).
-Following a season with the squad, Krslovic joined the Marlins' affiliated club the Cairns Taipans of the National Basketball League (NBL) as a development player for the 2018–19 NBL season.
+Krslovic joined the Cairns Taipans of the National Basketball League (NBL) as a development player for the 2018–19 season.
+He appeared in eight games and averaged 1.88 points and 1.25 rebounds per game.

-After making five appearances that NBL season and spending another season with the Marlins, on 13 June 2019, Krslovic was elevated to the roster of the Cairns Taipans for the 2019–20 NBL season and signed a one-year deal with a club option.
-Across the Taipans 28 regular season and three finals series games he made 27 appearances, where he averaged 11.38 minutes and scored a total of 83 points, with 72 rebounds, 11 assists, 16 steals and 9 blocks.
+On 13 June 2019, Krslovic was elevated to the roster of the Taipans for the 2019–20 NBL season and signed a one-year deal with a club option.
+In 30 games, he averaged 2.77 points and 2.37 rebounds per game.

-On 7 July 2020, the Taipans took up the club option on Krslovic's contract and kept him at the club for the 2020–21 NBL season.
+On 7 July 2020, the Taipans took up the club option on Krslovic's contract for the 2020–21 NBL season.
+In 32 games, he averaged 5.06 points and 3.38 rebounds per game.

-Tasmania JackJumpers (2021–present)

-On 14 July 2021, Krslovic signed with the Tasmania JackJumpers on a two-year deal.
+On 14 July 2021, Krslovic signed a two-year deal with the Tasmania JackJumpers.

 On 14 March 2023, Krslovic re-signed with the JackJumpers on a two-year deal.

+Krslovic parted ways with the JackJumpers following the 2024–25 season after 129 games over four seasons.

+On 11 April 2025, Krslovic signed a two-year deal with Melbourne United.